Fork me on GitHub

 Step 1/3.
 Create a join token for GitHub Actions

 In order to allow your GitHub Actions workflow to authenticate with your Teleport cluster, you'll first need to create a join token.
-These tokens set out criteria by which the Auth Server decides whether or not to allow a bot or node to join.
+These tokens set out criteria by which the Auth Server decides whether to allow a bot or node to join.

-Create a file named tokenconfig.yaml and insert the following contents:
+Create a file named bot-token.yaml:

 kind: token